joncampbell123/dosbox-x/README.md

 Our goal is to eventually make DOSBox-X a complete DOS emulation package, both fully-featured and easy to use.
 Instead of focusing on a  particular platform, we try our best to deliver a consistent cross-platform experience for users.
 While we have made effort to maintain the emulation accuracy, we also strike a balance between emulation quality, speed, and usability.

-For more information about DOSBox-X, please read the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).
+For more information about DOSBox-X, such as running and using DOSBox-X, please read the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).

 (Please always use the latest version of DOSBox-X from the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page)

-DOSBox-X is open-source and free of charge to use and distribute.
+DOSBox-X is completely open-source and free of charge to use and distribute.
 It is released under the [GNU General Public License, version 2](COPYING).

-This project has a [Code of Conduct](CODE_OF_CONDUCT.md), please read it for general information on contributing to the project.
+This project has a [Code of Conduct](CODE_OF_CONDUCT.md), please read it for general information on contributing to or getting support from the project.

 Brought to you by: joncampbell123 (Jonathan Campbell)